Lost in the Barrens

-Lost in the Barrens is a children's novel by Farley Mowat, first published in 1956.
+Lost in the Barrens is a 1956 children's novel by Farley Mowat.
 Later editions used the title Two Against the North.

 It won Governor General's Award in 1956 and the Canada Library Association Book of the Year for Children Award in 1958.

 Plot introduction

 Two Against the North is an adventure story that takes place in northern Manitoba and southwestern North West Territories in 1935.
 It tells a coming of age tale of two boys in their late teens, one a white boy who has recently lost his parents, the other a Cree boy from a tribe living nearby.
 The boys embark on a mission to relieve the starvation of a neighbouring village, occupied by the Chipewyans, but due to a series of unfortunate events become trapped above the tree line in Canada's northern Barren Lands during winter.
 The characters emerge again in Mowat's The Curse of the Viking Grave.